What’s the Difference Between Psoriasis & Eczema?

 Both psoriasis and eczema can present with dry skin, rashes, and itching.
 Because the symptoms often overlap, however, it can be difficult to tell the difference.
 Sometimes the best way to tell the difference between psoriasis and eczema is to look at the appearance of the skin and to explore how it feels.

-Eczema caused redness and inflammation but may also produce dry, itchy patches of skin that seep clear fluid which results in a crust.
+Eczema causes redness and inflammation but may also produce dry, itchy patches of skin that seep clear fluid which results in a crust.
 The red patches caused by psoriasis are typically raised and may have a silvery or scaly appearance.
 Eczema tends to react more severely to sunlight, whereas UV light may slow the progression of psoriasis.
-People who suffer from psoriasis describe the itching as mild, sometimes with a burning or stinging sensation.
-Eczema, on the other hand, causes intense itching; people with eczema may scratch so much the skin starts to bleed.

 Exploring the Treatment Options